 - Evergreen trees are a symbol of fertility because they do not die in the winter.

-- The actor was happy he got a part in a movie, although the part was a small one.
+- The actor was happy he got a part in a movie, although the part was small.

 - The museum was very interesting, as I expected.

-- Because he is rich, people make allowance for his idiosyncrasies.
+- Because he's rich people make allowance for his idiosyncrasies.

-- I have to save this coupon because I don’t have time to shop right now.
+- I have to save this coupon since I don’t have time to shop right now.

-- Let’s go back to the restaurant where we had our first date.
+- Let’s go back to Chez Nous because it's where we had our first date.

 - Although my cousin invited me, I chose not to go to the reunion.